 A typical winter tire usually features wider circumferential grooves separating rows of heavily siped tread blocks.
 This type of tread pattern puts the most amount of rubber in contact with the road to ensure the most biting edges per square inch.

 If you’re looking to upgrade your tires, then you must head over to the Car Factory.
-We specialize in both all-season and winter tires and will get your vehicle up and running in no time at all.
+We specialize in both winter tires vs. all season tires and will get your vehicle up and running in no time at all.
 Book an appointment today by calling us at 786-406-6234 or visit our website for more information.